antonbriganti/maxwell-log/md/entry/mission-03/03-interlude-1.md

     <h4>2.0.8.12 <span class="small-text">R.D.</span></h4>
 </div>

-Handed my post mission report in today.
+Handed my post mission report in to Runner today.
 She didn’t seem particularly impressed with the results of the mission, but she also doesn’t know what really happened out there, so she can’t really judge us.

 I did briefly see Captain while I was at the base.
 He seemed better than yesterday but still pretty shell-shocked.
 I have to admit, I do feel some guilt about how suspicious I’ve been towards him for the last month or so.
 It’s becoming clearer to me that he is not privy to whatever conspiracy is afoot and is clearly a victim of its cruel machinations.
 I still don’t like him on a personal level though.